demisto/content/Packs/FeedRSS/Playbooks/RSS_Create_Indicators_From_Report_README.md

     - From the indicators: Create a query to include only new report indicators that were not processed yet.
 Recommended query: "type:Report -tags:{Tag name configured from the context data input} -tags:in_process".
    The playbook tags all indicators with the "in_process" tag when it starts running, and removes the tag when the playbook ends.
    If you want the playbook to run on a specific instance (a specific feed), add the following filter to the query: *sourceInstances:"{the selected instance}"*.

+Note that if you selected the *Triggered by delta in feed* option when configuring the Job, the “Run only on new and modified indicators” playbook option is automatically selected.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.